getpelican/pelican-blog/content/news/pelican-3.5.rst

 * Fix an issue when parsing non-string URLs from settings.
 * Improve consistency of debug and warning messages.

+For a full list of changes, see: https://github.com/getpelican/pelican/compare/3.4.0...3.5.0

 Upgrading from previous releases
 ================================